-Alleged violations of the University's Equity Grievance Policy (equal opportunity, nondiscrimination, sexual harassment, and other forms of harassment) are addressed through the Equity Grievance Process set forth in that policy.
-In addition (and to the extent set forth in the policy), the Equity Grievance Process may be used to address collateral violations of the Code of Student Conduct and/or other University policies occurring as part of the same set of circumstances as a violation of that policy.
+Alleged violations of the University's Student Nondiscrimination, Anti-Harassment, and Sexual Misconduct Policy (equal opportunity, nondiscrimination, sexual harassment, and other forms of harassment) are addressed through the Non-discrimination/ Title IX Procedures set forth in that policy.
+In addition (and to the extent set forth in the policy), the Non-discrimination/Title IX Procedures may be used to address collateral violations of the Code of Student Conduct and/or other University policies occurring as part of the same set of circumstances as a violation of that policy.